 With both Halloween and Bonfire night coming to an end, the past two weeks have inspired a thought-provoking topic of conversation in our office.
 So much so that we decided to write a blog post on it!
 What is the problem in question?
 Phone phobia at work.
 Or Telephonophobia, to use its more technical name, is one of the most common workplace phobias.
-This article aims to help you understand the condition a little better and highlights ways you can overcome it.
+This article aims to help you understand the condition a little better and highlights ways you can overcome this common workplace fear.

 What is Phone Phobia?